-Although the tires selected for the Malibu trailer are durable, eventually they will require replacement.
-DO NOT mix radial and bias-ply tires.
+Although the tires selected for the Malibu (Axis) Trailer are durable, eventually they will require replacement.
+Do not mix radial and bias-ply tires.
 This could affect handling and, ultimately, safety.
 Be certain that the replacement tires meet the trailer requirements and integrate with the remaining tires.